jamesots/learnfpga/README.md

 midi commands.
 Well, one midi command, repeatedly.
 * analogue2: 4th project.
 An improvement on the original analogue project, using an ADC component and shift registers.
+* fifo: An attempt at a dual clock fifo.

 Notes
 -----